zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 ### Configuration Properties
 - zOpenStackAuthUrl: The URL of the Identity endpoint.
-- zOpenStackCeilometerUrl: The URL to the Ceilometer API.
 - zOpenStackExtraHosts: The list of extra hosts that will be added to the system once OpenStack Infrastructure device is modeled.
 - zOpenStackExtraApiEndpoints: A list of URLs to monitor for openstack